Botox injections are VERY popular here at my Teddington clinic, for a good reason. Quite simply, the results can be ahh-may-zing!

 How does Botox work?

-When botulinum toxin (Botox®) is injected into the small facial muscles, the nerve impulses are temporarily relaxed.
-As the nerve impulses are blocked, the muscle is temporarily unable to contract, which means that the dynamic wrinkles cannot form on the skin above.
+When botulinum toxin (Botox®) is injected into the small facial muscles, the nerve impulses are temporarily blocked.
+As the nerve impulses are blocked, the muscle is temporarily unable to contract as much as before, which means that the dynamic wrinkles cannot form on the skin above.
 This gives the overlying facial skin a softer, smoother and more youthful appearance.
+You can read about the difference between dynamic and static wrinkles here

 Who can prescribe and administer Botox® injections?

-Botox® is a medication and must be prescribed by a qualified prescriber (either a Doctor or an Independent Nurse Prescriber).
+Botox® is a prescription only medication and must be prescribed by a qualified prescriber (either a Doctor, Dentist or an Independent Nurse Prescriber).
 It should also be administered by the person who has carried out the consultation and written the prescription.
-Botox® should not be administered by beauty therapists or any other therapist/professional/specialist, not only is it illegal but it is unethical and very dangerous.
+Botox® should not be administered by beauty therapists or any other therapist / practitioner / specialist / other fancy name.
+Not only is it illegal but it is unethical and very dangerous.

 Who can have Botox® injections?